Repainting Furniture from the Thrift Store | Flat File Cabinet Makeover

 Then, I filled in some other holes and cracks with wood filler.. and I waited for everything to dry.

-Learn more about how I prepare furniture before painting here, and How to Clean Furniture Before Painting here!
+Learn more about how I prepare furniture for painting here, and how to clean furniture before painting here!

 Sand Wood Fillers and New Wood

-I usually always at least do a scuff sand to make sure the paint has the best chance to stick, but if you really, really hate sanding, then you can use this all-in-one paint we used on this black painted cedar chest!
+I usually always at least do a scuff sand to make sure the paint has the best chance to stick, but if you really, really hate sanding, then you can use Heirloom Traditions Paint, this all-in-one paint we used on this black painted cedar chest in this post on painting furniture black.

 I also sanded the edges of the new wood to make it not look brand new.
-Haha
+Haha, then I cleaned up all of the dust with my shop vac.

 Learn more about the importance of sanding before painting furniture here.